NikolaiF90/Krasnaya_Volchitsa.VTF_Korsac/Guide/Porting/PortingGuide.md

     a.
 Inside your mission folder, go to `Krasnaya_Volchitsa.Altis\Functions\Init`, you will see some configuration and init files.
 You don't need to edit all of those as the default configuration was configured to suit best for the game.

-    > [!Note]
+> [!NOTE]
 > This page only provide the basic configuration in order for the game to start properly.
 For the full guide on configuration files, you can have a look at [Configuration Guide](/Guide/Configuration/configurationGuide.md).

     b.
 Open fn_initGlobalVariables.sqf.